Lokathor/fermium/README.md

 possible.
 Using a dynamic link lets users get a newer versions of SDL2 with bug fixes and patches and it'll "Just Work" with the copy of your program they already have.

-## Features

-* `force_bindgen`: By default, the crate will check for a `bindings.rs` output already being on disk in its output folder, and not run if it sees one.
-If you need to force the issue for whatever reason, use this feature.